Ragle Ranch Tennis

-Like the plaque says, the Ragle Ranch Tennis Courts were created from a partnership between the Sonoma County tennis community and the county with labor and materials to build the courts donated by the individuals and organizations names on the placque.
+Like the plaque says, the Ragle Ranch Tennis Courts were created from a partnership between the Sonoma County tennis community and the county with labor and materials to build the courts donated by the individuals and organizations names on the plaque.
+The West County Tennis Association now known as Ragle Ranch Tennis provided the public with a multi-million dollar facility for a small fraction of that cost to the taxpayers.

 To properly maintain the Ragle Ranch Courts, the Premier West County Tennis facility, constant maintenance is required.
 If wet debris is allowed to accumulate it will rot into a decaying slippery mass that will destroy the surface.
-In the photos, Bob Phelps, a WCTA member, removes the leaves and water on 2/20/26 after a storm, so the tennis courts will dry out for safe play later in the day.
-Maintenance is a 100% volunteer effort performed by members of the WCTA.
+In the photos, Bob Phelps, a Ragle Ranch Tennis member, removes the leaves and water on 2/20/26 after a storm, so the tennis courts will dry out for safe play later in the day.
+Maintenance is a 100% volunteer effort.

 One of the many Ragle Ranch USTA teams from June 2024.
 This is the 3.5 level, women’s 55 and over team.
 Over the years the Ragle Ranch teams have had great success in the USTA with 37 teams getting to the National Tournament plus more into the Sectional Tournaments.

-Ragle Ranch Park is a beautiful place for a quiet peaceful walk.
+Ragle Ranch Park is a beautiful place for a quiet and peaceful walk.

 Ball Crosses the Net.